serhan-yilmaz/PrinciplesGuide/README.md

 -- Be kind

+-- Accept them and heed their call.

 -- Value to self and value to others is different, don't conflate the two.

--- Most importantly, live and think for yourself

 -- Determine your boundaries and convey them clearly